 • name: The name can be anything like <companyname>-gateway-load-balancing-config.
 The name is only used for logging purposes and doesn’t have any other significance.

 • rules: An array of rules, the datastructure for which is described in details below.
 Each rule defines the subset of requests to which the rule applies and the strategy to route the request.
 The rules are evaluated in the order they are defined.
 The first rule that matches the request is applied and all subsequent rules are ignored.
-Hence, its recommended to be to exactly define which subset of requests each rule applies to.
+Hence, it’s recommended to exactly define which subset of requests each rule applies to.

 YAML Structure